 To build up an attack, you must pass the ball properly when the opposition team serves it to your team.

-To receive the ball, concentrate on your hand location and use your forearms.
+To receiving the service ball, concentrate on your hand location and use your forearms.

 Launching an attack: